Three Questions I Ask in an Interview

 - “I wish that I stay honest and clear in my communication so that vhite can identify my skills and see how I can be one of the A-players in their team.”
 OR

 - “Assume that vhite declines my application for whatever reasons.
 I will wish that someday I get a call or we happen to meet in a conference or at a coffee table and you say — We should have selected you that day.”

 These are not the only questions that I ask.
 However, these three are important as I need to find how candidate’s thoughts align with our work culture.

 If you liked these questions, I will appreciate a ♡ below.

 If you have any comments or if you want to answer any of these questions, you are welcome to use the Comments area below.

-As a founder, if you interested in personal branding, job seeking, hiring, and recruitment space, you can subscribe to the update here.
+As a founder, if you are interested in personal branding, job seeking, hiring, and recruitment space, you can subscribe to the updates here.
 We are working on a script and you may get an opportunity to call the actions.